soniaturcotte/soniaturcotte.com/writing/oak-of-honor.md

   <figcaption class="small-text">February 7, 2021</figcaption>
 </figure>

-Jenny Odell describes a similar ritual in her new book, [Saving Time](https://www.penguinrandomhouse.com/books/672377/saving-time-by-jenny-odell/).
+Jenny Odell talks about a similar ritual in her new book, [Saving Time](https://www.penguinrandomhouse.com/books/672377/saving-time-by-jenny-odell/).
 In it, she describes visiting and observing a single branch of a California buckeye tree over weeks and months, saying,

 > “This exercise in observation is an example of what I have come to think of as “unfreezing something in time.”
-“To do this means releasing something or someone from their bounds as a supposed stable, individual entity existing in abstract time, seeing them not only as existing within time, but also as the ongoing materialization of time itself.
+To do this means releasing something or someone from their bounds as a supposed stable, individual entity existing in abstract time, seeing them not only as existing within time, but also as the ongoing materialization of time itself.”
 >
 > ...
 >